 - Council on Social Work Education (CSWE)

-The accreditations ensure that students will receive an education that’s on par with the standards outlined by the accrediting bodies for these programs.
-Credits earned from UoPX are transferrable to other schools that accept transfer credits.
+Accreditation is important for students who need financial aid or funding to support their education.
+Many funding sources, such as government grants and loans, require students to attend an accredited institution.
+Therefore, the university’s accreditation makes it possible for students to receive financial assistance to pursue their education.
+So the accreditations ensure students receive an education that’s on par with the standards outlined by the accrediting bodies for these programs.
+Credits earned from UOPX are transferable to other schools that accept transfer credits.

 Does University of Phoenix Have a Campus?

-University of Phoenix currently has one campus located in Phoenix, AZ, but plans to close it by 2025.
-All of its current satellite campuses are not accepting new students, and will close after students graduate.
-UoPX is planning to become an online-only school.
+University of Phoenix currently has one main campus located in Phoenix, AZ, but plans to close it by 2025.
+All of its current satellite campuses in California, Hawaii, and Texas are not accepting new students, and will close after students graduate.
+UOPX plans to become an online-only school.

 University of Phoenix Rankings